0x62b/travel-router/README.md

 There's many small SMD components on the PCB that you most likely want to get PCBA'd, like the module's connector, QFNs, etc.

 1. Attach the CM5 module to the carrier board
+2. Put in an RTC battery
+3. (optional but recommended) Screw in a heatsink/fan assembly and plug its connector into the fan connector on the carrier.
-2. Place into case and screw into place
+4. Place into case and screw into place
-[todo]
+5. Affix the wifi/BT antenna and plug into the CM5
+6. Plug in an HDMI cable and flash and configure OpenWRT
+7. (TODO CONFIG INSTRUCTIONS
+8. Disconnect the HDMI cable and screw on the top case
+9. Glue the power button into place
+10. yay

 ## Images
 ### Schematic